 One fine summer evening, Molly King’s life crashed to the floor and shattered into a million pieces.

-The sharp buzz of whispers filled the vicarage’s reception room.
-Fine teacups clinked back on to matching saucers.
-And sensing scandal, expectant eyes turned first to her and then to the handsome couple at the door.
+Around her, the vicarage’s reception room sharpened with the buzz of whispers.
+Fine teacups clinked back onto matching saucers.
+And sensing scandal, people stared first at Molly and then at the handsome couple in the doorway.

-Disbelief numbed Molly.
-She couldn’t rip her gaze from the two newcomers.
+Disbelief numbed Molly, and she stared too, unable to rip her gaze from the two newcomers.

-Then the man she loved slipped one arm around his stunning companion’s waist and kissed her red lips.
+Then the man she loved with all her heart slipped an arm around his stunning companion’s waist, dipped his head, and kissed her red lips.

 Molly screamed inside.

 “Brian.
 Abby.
 We’d almost given up on you.”
-Kathleen Harrington, their hostess, hurried over to the couple, her high voice a piercing trill that scraped across Molly’s jagged nerves.
+Kathleen Harrington, their hostess, hurried to the couple.
+Her high voice was a piercing trill that scraped Molly’s jagged nerves.

 Kathleen knew this woman?